AntaresMugisho/AntaresMugisho/README.md

 ## 🚀 Projects

-Please refer to my github repositories where you'll find a suite of Python scripts for ethical hacking and cybersecurity enhancement, mobile applications and responsive websites.
+Please refer to [my repositories](https://github.com/AntaresMugisho?tab=repositories) where you'll find a suite of Python scripts for ethical hacking and cybersecurity enhancement, desktop applications, mobile applications and responsive websites.

 ## 🛠️ Skills